Aksel68/AOMUSE-2020-project/README.md

 asmData = data['ASM_DATA']
 seeing = asmData['DIMM_SEEING'] # List of seeing values
 ```
-Only the primary dictionary has single values, the others dictionaries has list of values because the were tables.
+Only the primary dictionary has single values, the others dictionaries has list of values because they were tables.
 ### PSF Parameters Field
 The PSF Parameters field is a dictionary has the four following PSF parameters list of values:
 - Theta